 - Dirt cup capacity .5 liters.
 2X FASTER CHARGING: The power of the 16 Volt Lithium Ion battery provides fade free and longer running power

 - STAIR AND UPHOLSTERY CLEANER: Attach the powered turbo tool to quickly clean stairs and upholstery

 The number one product in this list was the Dyson V10 Absolute, which doubles as a full sized vacuum and a handheld vacuum.
 However, it is at a steep price.
 If you want similar suction power but just something small and compact, the Dyson V7 Trigger is a good option.

 It’s a small vacuum and as such great for cleaning up small spills, spot cleaning, and for cleaning a few steps on a small staircase here and there.
 It’s really light at just 4 pounds and a full charge will get you around 30 minutes of runtime.

 There’s also a small motorized tool which agitates carpet fibers for maximum cleaning, and a crevice tool to get into tight spots.

-- Cord free.
-Hassle free.
-No cord to unravel, plug in, drag around and restrict your reach.
-You can quickly and easily clean when you need to
+- Capacity (volume) - .15 gallon; Cord free; Hassle free; No cord to unravel, plug in, drag around and restrict your reach; You can quickly and easily clean when you need to

 Best corded handheld vacuum for stairs